JosephCottam/AbstractRendering/README.md

 the way to colors.
 This enables many pixel-level concerns to be efficiently and concisely captured.

+Sample images can be found in [the wiki](https://github.com/JosephCottam/AbstractRendering/wiki).

 Pixel-Level Effects (an example)
 -----------